gargium/gargium.github.io/_posts/2017-03-27-boom-bust-index.md

 The methodology is extremely unscientific, and any trained statisticians would probably cringe, but I basically assumed all distributions to be normal and calculated a probability value from the z-score of each metric (API, home values, and incomes).
 Then, these p-values are added up and normalized, to yield an index between -1 and 1.

 In general, a neighborhood/tract that has solid, steady growth in each of the three factors will have a score close to 1, while one with decline in every area will have a score close to -1.
-W e can use these numbers as indicators of loosely relatively prosperity from between tracts.
+We can use these numbers as indicators of loosely relatively prosperity from between tracts.

 ## Lessons Learned
-Moving forward, I want to explore the reasons why families choose the homes they do, and how buying and selling real estate can become more streamlined and efficient.
-For starters, it seems rather obvious that a family would buy whatever real estate best fits their needs, but why must the home-buyer tolerate the formal process of finding an agent, viewing lots of homes, making lots of offers, and hoping that one goes through.
-This seems like an area ripe for disruption, especially if we could create tools that understand a buyer's life and can suggest homes that would fit the buyer's mold more accurately.
+Moving forward, I want to explore ways to streamline buying and selling real estate, and make it a much more efficient process.
+It's archaic that the home-buyer has to tolerate the formal process of finding an agent, viewing lots of homes, making lots of offers, and hoping that one goes through.
+This is an area ripe for disruption, especially if we could create and invest in tools that understand a buyer's life and suggest homes that fit the buyer's mold more accurately.

-Think about the way tird-party cookies work.
-I could look at a pair of sneakers on Amazon and then get bored and go to Facebook, and I'll still see ads for those sneakers in my Facebook sidebar!
-It doesn't matter what website I visit.
-Ad providers can track my information and suggest exactly what I want across multiple domains.

 If a model could understand a buyer's income, asset levels, occupation, and hobbies, it could suggest homes that are affordable and more likely to fit a buyer's needs instantly, solving the problem of finding homes to show a buyer in the first place.
-This information is not only a) volunteered by most users on a daily basis, but b) one could simply ask the buyer for it in exchange for a painless home-buying approach.
+This information is not only a) volunteered by most users on a daily basis, but b) could be gathered by asking the buyer for it in exchange for a painless home-buying approach.

+And, given how quickly VR/AR are growing, it isn't farfetched to show people homes without ever scheduling an open house.
+Companies like Redfin and Houzz already have interior visualizations of homes, and porting those visualizations to a VR environment could save a lot of families a lot of time when they're buying a home.

+In the Bay Area, homes are on the market for notoriously short amounts of time.
+Speeding up the home buying process would result in direct benefits to families that are hunting for homes, and enable real estate companies to move homes quicker.

 (Update 12/2016: I'll be interning at [Redfin](https://www.redfin.com) during Summer 2017!
 I'll be shipping tools that help real estate agents and families buy and sell homes more easily.)